 Lucas, S.G., Tanner, L.H., 2018.
 Record of the Carnian wet episode in strata of the Chinle

 Group, western USA.
 Journal of the Geological Society doi.org/10.1144/jgs2017-134.

 Galli, G.K., Buchwaldt, R., Lucas, S.G., Tanner, L.H., 2018.
 New chemical abrasion thermal

 ionization mass spectrometry dates from the Brushy Basin Member, Morrison Formation,

 Western Colorado: Implications for dinosaur evolution.
 Journal of Geology

-Please see my personal webpage for a complete listing of 100+ publications, some of which are available on ResearchGate.
+Please see my CV for a complete listing of 100+ publications, some of which are available on ResearchGate.